CycloneDX/cyclonedx-php-library/docs/dev/decisions/JsonSchemaValidator.md

 CONS:
 * Claims to have full support of _draft7_.
-* v1 has insuppiciecient support for schema draft7.
+* v1 has insufficient support for schema draft7.
   we need to support php7.3 at the moment. so a switch to v2 wi not entirely possible.
   writing a switching translator that can handle v1 and v2 is ugly and undesired.